This Is What Whales Are Betting On ConocoPhillips

-A whale with a lot of money to spend has taken a noticeably bearish stance on ConocoPhillips.
+Someone with a lot of money to spend has taken a bullish stance on ConocoPhillips COP.

-Looking at options history for ConocoPhillips COP we detected 36 strange trades.

 What's The Price Target?